kik369/docker-web-interface/PLAN.md

 3. **API Request Logging**: Every HTTP request was being logged twice (start and end) with detailed information.

+4. **Socket.IO Communication**: All WebSocket packets were being logged at INFO level, creating high volume for active connections.

+5. **HTTP Exceptions**: All HTTP exceptions were being logged at ERROR level, regardless of severity.

+6. **Container Processing Errors**: Common errors during container processing were generating high volumes of ERROR logs.

 By addressing these key areas, we've seen a significant reduction in log volume while maintaining important diagnostic information.
 The application now primarily logs:

 -   Significant container state changes (created, running, stopped, deleted)
 -   Slow or important API requests
 -   Errors and warnings
 -   Summary information instead of per-line details
+-   Server errors (5xx) at ERROR level and client errors (4xx) at WARNING level
+-   Common errors like 404s and NoneType errors at DEBUG level

 This approach provides a better signal-to-noise ratio in the logs, making it easier to identify and troubleshoot issues.